-At 1920×1080 resolution, both the HD7750 and the 9600GT are playable in all settings with 9600GT dropped to 31 fps on All High/On setting.
-The two Intel integrated graphics was able to produce playable fps on All Low/Off settings, Intel HD (Celeron) graphics with 41fps and Intel HD2500 (i5) with 64fps.
-With Render Quality at 100%, only the Intel HD2500 was able to get above the 30fps mark with 32fps, while the Intel HD graphics is only 20 fps.
-The 8400GS is too slow for this game even with all the settings are off and set to low with only 24fps.
+With Render Quality at 100%, only the Intel HD2500 was able to get above the 30 fps mark with 32 fps, while the Intel HD graphics is only 20 fps.
+The 8400GS is too slow for this game even with all the settings are off and set to low with only 24 fps.
 Modern integrated graphics like Intel HD are faster than this old low-end card.

 The CPU utilization is only 55% with 4 cores, 70% with 3 cores, 84% with 2 cores, and 100% with 1 core.
-This means that the full potential of a quad core processor will not be unleashed and can only stress 2 cores.
+This means that the full potential of a quad-core processor will not be unleashed and can only stress two cores.

-CPU Clock is almost not essential for this game dropping only 5- 8fps for every 200MHz and 400MHz until it dropped 20fps at 2.4GHz.
+The CPU clock is almost not essential for this game dropping only 5–8 fps for every 200MHz and 400MHz until it dropped 20 fps at 2.4GHz.
 This means that you need a processor with more than 2.4GHz clock speed.
-Setting the Boost feature to On instead of Auto gives a little 2fps increase in performance.
+Setting the Boost feature to On instead of Auto gives a little 2 fps increase in performance.

-Meanwhile, turning the Boost off (dropping the clock speed down to 3.2GHz) diminishes couple of fps, ranging from 5 to 17fps depending on how many cores are active.
-Disabling cores also reduces the performance, but the biggest dropped occur when running with only one core left, where it reduced to half of the performance of the dual core, which is 128fps, down to 64fps with boost off.
-But surprisingly, a single core yielded 64fps, a very playable result provided you have a very capable video card.
-Also a high clocked dual-core (3.2 and 3.6 GHz produces 128 and 137 fps respectively) is faster than a low clocked 2.4GHz quad-core with only 121fps.
+Meanwhile, turning the Boost off (dropping the clock speed down to 3.2GHz) diminishes a couple of fps, ranging from 5 to 17 fps depending on how many cores are active.
+Disabling cores also reduces the performance, but the biggest dropped occurs when running with only one core left, where it reduced to half of the performance of the dual-core, which is 128 fps, down to 64 fps with boost off.
+But surprisingly, a single core yielded 64 fps, a very playable result provided you have a very capable video card.
+Also, a high clocked dual-core (3.2 and 3.6 GHz produces 128 and 137 fps respectively) is faster than a low clocked 2.4GHz quad-core with only 121 fps.

-With respect to the minimum stem requirements, you can go a little lower in every component.
+With respect to the minimum system requirements, you can go a little lower in every part.
 If we were to build a minimum system based on our tests, the minimum requirements would be like this: